bradygaster/AspireTodo/README.md

 * Browse to the `Actions` tab in GitHub and watch your continuous integration build your app

 At this point, make sure you clone your changes back to your DevBox or Virtual Machine, so you have the changes you just made in the browser back down on your workstation.

+> Note: You may have changes locally in addition to the change to activate continuous integration.
+If so, add and commit the `azure.yaml` file, and add the `.azure` folder to your `.gitignore` file.
+Then perform a commit-and-push and then a pull to synchronize the local changes with the remote changes.

 ---